DevExpress-Examples/asp-net-core-dashboard-backend/readme.md

 # Dashboard for ASP.NET Core - Backend

 This example is an ASP.NET Core 3.1 backend application (server) for the [DevExpress Web Dashboard](https://docs.devexpress.com/Dashboard/115955/web-dashboard?v=20.2).
-The server handles client data requests and includes various backend capabilities such as data access, dashboard storage, etc.
+The server handles client data requests and includes backend capabilities such as data access, dashboard storage, etc.

+This server contains a dashboard connected to a JSON data source.
+The data source obtains data from the following connection: `https://raw.githubusercontent.com/DevExpress-Examples/DataSources/master/JSON/customers.json`.

 This application does not have any views.
 Configure and launch a client application to display data from this server.